-Personnel who are authorized to carry the CED shall be permitted to do so only after successfully completing the initial agency-approved training.
+Personnel who are authorized to carry the CED shall be permitted to do so only after successfully completing the initial department-approved training.
+Any personnel who have not carried the CED as a part of their assignments for a period of six months or more shall be recertified by a qualified CED instructor prior to again carrying or using the device.

-All authorized personnel will receive annual proficiency training for on CEDs by a qualified conducted electrical weapon instructor.
-A reassessment of an officer's knowledge and/or practical skills may be required at any time, if deemed appropriate, by the training coordinator.
+Proficiency training for personnel who have been issued CEDs should occur every year.
+A reassessment of an officer's knowledge and/or practical skills may be required at any time, if deemed appropriate by the Training Commander.
 All training and proficiency for CEDs will be documented in the officer's training files.